Mark Gordon: Personal life

 Gordon met his first wife, the former Sarah Hildreth Gilmore, at Middlebury College.
-They married on March 7, 1981, in the Second Congregational Church in Greenfield, Massachusetts, where her parents resided.
+They married on March 7, 1981.
 In 1993, she died in an automobile accident.
 They had two daughters.

 In 1998 Gordon met his current wife, the former Jennie Muir Young, and they married in 2000.
 Together they own the Merlin Ranch east of Buffalo in Johnson County, Wyoming.
 In 2009, their ranch received the Society for Range Management Wyoming Section "Excellence in Rangeland Stewardship" award.

-On November 25, 2020, during the COVID-19 pandemic, Gordon tested positive for the virus on the same day his office was to be reopened after an employee of his had tested positive earlier.
+On November 25, 2020, during the COVID-19 pandemic, Gordon tested positive for the virus on the same day his office was to be reopened, after an employee of his had tested positive earlier.
 Gordon's office remained closed temporarily for deep-cleaning after his diagnosis.